yugyesh/song_play_analysis/libraries.md

 ## pandas

 pandas is an open source, BSD-licensed library providing high-performance, easy-to-use data structures and data analysis tools for the Python programming language.

+## ipython-sql

+This library enables jupyter notebook to execute sql query